Onchocerciasis: Treatment

 Ivermectin treatment is particularly effective because it only needs to be taken once or twice a year, needs no refrigeration, and has a wide margin of safety, with the result that it has been widely given by minimally trained community health workers.
+Patients taking the drug for the treatment of onchocerciasis may have adverse effects within 1–2 days after the drug is administered.
+Symptoms include urticaria, pruritus, fever, dermatitis, myalgia, swelling of the face and limbs, or postural hypotension.

 Antibiotics

 For the treatment of individuals, doxycycline is used to kill the Wolbachia bacteria that live in adult worms.
-This adjunct therapy has been shown to significantly lower microfilarial loads in the host, and may kill the adult worms, due to the symbiotic relationship between Wolbachia and the worm.
-In four separate trials over ten years with various dosing regimens of doxycycline for individualized treatment, doxycycline was found to be effective in sterilizing the female worms and reducing their numbers over a period of four to six weeks.
+This adjunct therapy has been shown to significantly lower microfilarial loads in the host and may kill the adult worms, due to the symbiotic relationship between Wolbachia and the worm.
+In four separate trials over ten years with various dosing regimens of doxycycline for individualized treatment, doxycycline was found to be effective in sterilizing the female worms and reducing their numbers over four to six weeks.
 Research on other antibiotics, such as rifampicin, has shown it to be effective in animal models at reducing Wolbachia both as an alternative and as an adjunct to doxycycline.
 However, doxycycline treatment requires daily dosing for at least four to six weeks, making it more difficult to administer in the affected areas.

 Ivermectin

 Ivermectin kills the parasite by interfering with the nervous system and muscle function, in particular, by enhancing inhibitory neurotransmission.
 The drug binds to and activates glutamate-gated chloride channels.
 These channels, present in neurons and myocytes, are not invertebrate-specific, but are protected in vertebrates from the action of ivermectin by the blood–brain barrier.
 Ivermectin is thought to irreversibly activate these channel receptors in the worm, eventually causing an inhibitory postsynaptic potential.
 The chance of a future action potential occurring in synapses between neurons decreases and the nematodes experience flaccid paralysis followed by death.

 Ivermectin is directly effective against the larval stage microfilariae of O. volvulus; they are paralyzed and can be killed by eosinophils and macrophages.
-It does not kill adult females (macrofilariae), but does cause them to cease releasing microfilariae, perhaps by paralyzing the reproductive tract.
+It does not kill adult females (macrofilariae) but does cause them to cease releasing microfilariae, perhaps by paralyzing the reproductive tract.
 Ivermectin is very effective in reducing microfilarial load and reducing number of punctate opacities in individuals with onchocerciasis.

 Moxidectin

 After two decades of research, moxidectin was approved by the U.S. Food and Drug Administration in 2018 for use in ages 12 and older.
 Ongoing studies are looking to identify doses that will be safe for children ages 4–11.
 The oral dosage for moxidectin in adults and children 12 and up is 8 mg in a single dose.
 Moxidectin has been found to more strongly suppress the O. volvulus microfilariae for longer than ivermectin treatments, with peak clearance of microfilariae in the skin at one month after treatment.
-At six months post treatment, many individuals treated with moxidectin have no detectable microfilariae present in their skin.
+After six months post-treatment, many individuals treated with moxidectin have no detectable microfilariae in their skin.